 On Jimdo's Support Center, all of our links show up as blue text.
 You can customize the color of your own links in the Style Editor.

-- Click on Style in your Site Admin to open the Style Editor.
+- Click on Design > Style in the Menu to open the Style Editor.

 - Click on a text link that you have already created.
 You'll see color options open at the top of the screen.